MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-the-azure-ai-extension.md

 Before you get started exploring the `azure_ai` extension, you will add a couple of tables to the `rentals` database and populate them with sample data so you have information to work with as you review the extension's capabilities.

-1. Run the following command to create the tables for storing data in the shape used by this lab:
+1. Run the following commands to create the `listings` and `reviews` tables for storing rental property listing and customer review data:

     ```sql
     CREATE TABLE listings (